data61/anonlink-entity-service/README.md

 ## Development Tips

+### Volumes

-You might need to destroy the docker volumes used to store the postgres database if you change the database schema:
+You might need to destroy the docker volumes used for the object store and the postgres database:

     docker-compose -f tools/docker-compose.yml rm --all

+### Mix and match docker compose

 During development you can run the redis and database containers with docker-compose, and directly run the celery and flask applications with Python.